-Paul Halmos famously remarked in his beautiful Hilbert Space Problem Book [22] that "The only way to learn mathematics is to do mathematics."
+Paul Halmos famously remarked in his beautiful Hilbert Space Problem Book [24] that "The only way to learn mathematics is to do mathematics."
 Halmos is certainly not alone in this belief.
-The current set of notes is an activity-oriented companion to the study of functional analysis.
-It is intended as a pedagogical companion for the beginner, an introduction to some of the main ideas in functional analysis, a compendium of problems I think are useful in learning the subject, and an annotated reading/reference list.
+The current set of notes is an activity-oriented companion to the study of linear functional analysis and operator algebras.
+It is intended as a pedagogical companion for the beginner, an introduction to some of the main ideas in this area of analysis, a compendium of problems I think are useful in learning the subject, and an annotated reading/reference list.